ra101/Essentials-Unpackd/README.md

 ...this will take all of the YAML files in (PROJECT)/YAML (and all of the scripts in (PROJECT)/Scripts) and repack all of your (PROJECT)/Data/ files.
 You can trust this to completely reassemble your Data/ directory as long as both the Scripts/ and YAML/ directories remain intact.

+### Tips and Tricks

+add all tips here

 ## Credits

 **Essentials Unpack'd** is quite different from original files and libs, but Authors must be credited for the grand majority of the work that `unpackd` does, without them this wound have not been possible.

-- **Howard "SiCrane" Jeng** for original [YAML importer/exporter](https://www.gamedev.net/forums/topic/646333-rpg-maker-vx-ace-data-conversion-utility/), serialization, data conversion.
+- **Howard "SiCrane" Jeng** for original [YAML importer/exporter](https://www.gamedev.net/forums/topic/646333-rpg-maker-vx-ace-data-conversion-utility/); serialization, data conversion.
 - **Aaron Patterson** for `psych 2.0.0` bug fixes.
 - **Andrew Kesterson** for converting a simple forum post to working version controlled ruby gem!
 - **Rachel Wall** for code optimizing and maintaining since 2014.